Can I Claim for Asbestosis?

 Employers who have historically exposed their employees to asbestos cannot seek to defend an industrial disease claim on the basis that they were unaware asbestos exposure was dangerous and they didn’t have a duty to protect employees.

-Asbestosis claims for compensation can be made even when the employer went out of business years ago.
+Asbestosis compensation can be claimed even when the employer went out of business years ago.
 For details get in touch with our Industrial Disease Solicitors.

 What is Asbestosis?